 Bulk operation support

-Bulk data operation is a new feature in caTissue that allows users to add or edit bulk data in caTissue at one time.
+Bulk data operation(BO) is a new feature in caTissue that allows users to add or edit bulk data in caTissue at one time.

 There are quite a few use cases where users / administrators need to import some data into caTissue from external data source.
 It can be the data that needs to be migrated from the earlier version or large number of specimens that need to be inserted into caTissue database which are coming from some other applications.
 Another use case would be to disable activity status of many users at the same time.
 Doing such things manually would take long time and is cumbersome.
 So using this feature, users can perform such operations on large number of records simultaneously and with ease.